dipien/releases-hub-gradle-plugin/README.md

 Validate all the dependencies.
 The following validations are executed:

-* All the dependencies defined on each `dependenciesClassNames` are sorted alphabetically by `groupId:artifactId`
+* All the dependencies defined on each `dependenciesPaths` are sorted alphabetically by `groupId:artifactId`
-* There are not duplicated dependencies defined on each `dependenciesClassNames`
+* There are not duplicated dependencies defined on each `dependenciesPaths`
 * There are not dependencies with snapshot or dynamic versions assigned
-* There are dependencies on `dependenciesClassNames` but not used on the project
+* There are dependencies on `dependenciesPaths` but not used on the project
-* There are declared dependencies on any build.gradle but not defined on `dependenciesClassNames` classes
+* There are dependencies explicitly declared on a .gradle(.kts) file instead of using buildSrc or Version Catalog.

 ```
 ./gradlew validateDependencies